How to Measure Performance on Agile Projects

 - How EVM performance metrics can be used to support project management decisions that gear an Agile project towards maximizing business value.

-Rodrigues will also provide a practical example that illustrates the concepts, principles and proposed framework for implementing EVM in an agile environment and the basis for measuring performance and better managing projects.
+Rodrigues also provides a practical example that illustrates the concepts, principles and proposed framework for implementing EVM in an agile environment and the basis for measuring performance and better managing projects.